ioos/catalog-docker-base/README.md

 Once the database has been successfully been initialized, you will probably be able to start the applications just by using `docker-compose up -d` in subsequent invocations.

+## Create a superuser

+Run `docker exec -it ckan ckan-paster --plugin ckan sysadmin add <username> -c /etc/production.ini` to add a superuser to CKAN.

+### Optional: Load harvester config

+Run `docker exec ckan /opt/fixtures/set_harvests.bash <API_KEY>` in order to load up the default IOOS harvests.
+The API key for a particular user can be found on the user account page of the CKAN website, and must have sufficient privileges to create groups/organizations.